-David Lippincott is in his third season with a Bengals full staff position in 2013.
-He will serve this season as Assistant Linebackers/Quality Control coach, and for the second straight year, he will take on the task of assisting LBs coach Paul Guenther in the development of Cincinnati's young corps of linebackers.
+David Lippincott in 2014 is in his fourth season with the Bengals in a full staff coaching position.
+For the third straight year he will serve as Assistant Linebackers/Defensive Quality Control coach, assisting LBs coach Matt Burke in the development of the Bengals’ young corps of linebackers.

 As a Bengals coaching assistant from 2008-10, Lippincott’s duties included advance scouting and coaching wide receivers, as well as game preparation.
-His 2009 work contributed to Cincinnati's second AFC North Division title during the tenure of head coach Marvin Lewis.
+His 2009 work contributed to the Bengals’ second AFC North Division title during the tenure of head coach Marvin Lewis.

 During his two seasons at Minnesota, when he worked as a graduate assistant on defense, the Gophers posted wins in the Sun and Music City bowls.

 At Richmond, where he was assistant defensive line coach, the team won an Atlantic 10 title in 2005 and a Colonial Athletic Association crown in ’07.
 The 2005 team was a quarterfinalist in the NCAA Division I-AA playoffs, and the ’07 team was a semifinalist in the (re-named) FCS division.

 Lippincott is married (wife Lisa), and he is a Cincinnati native — a graduate of Moeller High School and the University of Dayton.

 Coaching history: 2000-02—Assistant coach (AC), Bluffton.
 2003-04—Graduate assistant, University of Minnesota.
 2005-07—AC, Richmond.
 2008-10—Coaching assistant, Cincinnati Bengals.
 2011-present—AC, Cincinnati Bengals.